How to Clean Mirrors?

 You shouldn't simply use any rag or towel you find to clean your mirrors.
 Some fabrics have an abrasive texture which tends to leave small scratches on the surface of the mirror, ruining it completely.

 For cleaning purposes, you should use a soft and clean cloth.
-Make sure that this cloth doesn’t contain any dust or lint and don’t apply too much pressure when cleaning dust from the surface of the mirror.
+Make sure that this cloth doesn’t contain any dust or lint.
+Don’t apply too much pressure when cleaning dust from the surface of the mirror.
 People also use cotton pads for this purpose and you might want to do the same to protect your mirror.

 3. Never Spray Cleaning Mixtures Directly on the Mirror